antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 ## Explore the upcoming new ML.NET API and provide feedback

 As mentioned at the begining of this blog post, we are really looking forward to get your feedback on the new ML.NET API we're creating while crafting ML.NET.
-This evolution in ML.NET offers more flexible capabilities than what the current "pipeline" API offers.
-The "pipeline" API will be deprecated when this new API is ready and good enough.
+This evolution in ML.NET offers more flexible capabilities than what the current `LearningPipeline` API offers.
+The `LearningPipeline` API will be deprecated when this new API is ready and good enough.

 ### Design principles for this new ML.NET API